TomorrowsCities/tomorrowscities/tomorrowcities/content/articles/road.md

 not reach its associated hospital via a path, then it is assumed to lost its hospital access even though it may reach other hospitals via intact bridges.
 * In setting intensity measure to roads, one can apply nearest neighbor calculation.
 If a road or a bridge is very long, then there will be many intensity measures getting close to the road.
 Let's say, the nearest water level intensity measure is 0.1 meter with a distance of 0.5 m) however there is 6 meter water level with a distance of 1 m on some other part of the road.
 In this case,
+* Since the roads can work in opposite directions, nx.DiGraph is used to represent the topology.